amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. linter advantage: Instant feedback? e.g.,

 Today, an author wishing to improve a piece of writing by applying the collective wisdom of experts must use indirect means.
-The most common approach, used extensively in publishing, is a division of labor whereby dedicated staff with deep knowledge of best practices in writing copyedit a piece to their satisfaction.
+The most common approach, used extensively in publishing, is a division of labour whereby dedicated staff with deep knowledge of best practices in writing copyedit a piece to their satisfaction.
 This is the approach used, for example, by *The New Yorker*, whose editing team includes fact checkers, editors, grammarians, and more.
-A second approach, used extensively in desktop publishing, is a reliance on software-based tools such as spellcheckers and grammar checkers that mark unrecognized words and purported violations of grammatical rules.
+A second approach, used extensively in desktop publishing, is a reliance on software-based tools such as spell and grammar checkers that mark unrecognised words and purported violations of grammatical rules.

 Neither of these approaches — expert staff and extant software-based tools — fully solve the problem.
 Few people have the resources to outsource editing of everything they write to expert staff, and getting the advice inevitably takes time because copyeditors do not look over one's shoulder and whisper advice during the act of writing —  by the time you receive their notes, you have already missed out on the best opportunity to strengthen your craft.
 And software-based tools, though they are inexpensive and fast, are typically incomplete, imprecise, or inaccessible.